 Wu, J., Lorenzo, P., Zhong, S., Ali, M., Butts, C. P., Myers, E. L., Aggarwal, V. K., Nature, 2017, 547, 436–440 doi

 Cross-coupling reactions account for the formation of over 60% of C-C bonds in the pharmaceutical industry.
 However, traditional cross-coupling reactions often rely heavily on the use of expensive or toxic transition-metal catalysts.
 As such, there is significant interest in developing more efficient transition-metal free methods.

 Recently, our group has successfully developed new methodology towards transition-metal free cross-coupling reactions based upon our lithiation-borylation chemistry.
-The methodology allows for the reliable enantiospecific sp2-sp3 coupling of both secondary and tertiary boronic esters with electron-rich aryl lithium reagents [1-3].
+The methodology involves the formation of a chiral boronate complex followed by an activation method that triggers an enantiospecific 1,2-metallate rearrangement.
+These methods allow for the reliable enantiospecific sp2-sp3 coupling of both secondary and tertiary boronic esters with a variety of aryl motifs [1-6].